“Good design should always be honest and inspiring”.

 Research is at the centre of everything we do.
 We analyse the market behaviour in order to understand its demands and try to stay one step ahead.
 In this search, we travelled to Italy and asked ourselves: how to create a collection that perfects nature’s masterpieces?
 How to capture and reuse all their wonderful imperfections?
 Pietra Kode revolves around three timeless stones, Vicenza, Travertine and Ceppo, drawing on classic Italian architecture, but with a vision for the future.
 This collection fits perfectly with the codes of contemporary design, combining beauty, strength and usefulness in the same product.

-Soon, Cosentino and I will be launching a global bathroom proposal for which I have used Fantini taps and, of course, some Pietra Kode colors.
+Cosentino and I have launched a global bathroom proposal for which I have used Fantini taps and, of course, some Pietra Kode colours.
 My designs for this space focus on achieving an attractive and holistic space, capable of generating multisensory experiences that revitalise the mind and body.

 “Pietra Kode invites to discover a timeless history, architecture and design”.